mjjw-github/NoSQL-Coarse/MongoDB/Exercise3.md

 ```
 db.myfirstcollection.find().pretty()
 ```
-Let"s try a multiple insert by inserting an array of documents into the myfirstcollection collection
+Let's try a multiple insert by inserting an array of documents into the myfirstcollection collection.
 ```
 array =[{
 	_id:1,